MCSPenguin/CivCorp/ArticlesOfIncorporation.rst

 Initial Board of Directors
 ********************************************************************************

-The names of the person who are to serve as directors until he first annual meeting of shareholders until their successors are elected and qualified are:
+The names of the persons who are to serve as directors until the first annual meeting of shareholders until their successors are elected and qualified are:

 $BOARDMEMBER1